 • Types of lighting - rembrandt, split, broad light, loop, butterfly, clamshell, etc

-• Controlling multiple off-camera lights, how to light event locations
+• Controlling multiple off-camera lights, how to light wedding/event locations.

 Practical application of concepts:

 The second half will be dedicated to practical application of the concepts hands-on.Participants will get the opportunity to practice the knowledge gained in the first half in different lighting conditions - indoor and outdoor.
 Radio transmitters, flashes, softboxes/umbrellas will be available for participants to use on the off-camera lighting setup.
 If you own radio triggers, you are encouraged to bring your own transmitters/receivers.

 • You'll need to bring your own camera that allows you to do manual settings (DSLR, micro-four-thirds/mirrorless or high end point-and-shoot), a zoom lens with the biggest aperture that you have or a prime lens and your flash.
 If you own radio triggers, ND filters and any small flash modifier, you are encouraged to bring those as well.
 No need to bring lightstands or softboxes/umbrellas.